yssource/rhai/README.md

 ### Passing arguments by value

 Functions defined in script always take [`Dynamic`] parameters (i.e. the parameter can be of any type).
-It is important to remember that all arguments are passed by _value_, so all functions are _pure_ (i.e. they never modify their arguments).
+It is important to remember that all arguments are passed by _value_, so all functions are _pure_ (i.e. they never modifytheir arguments).
 Any update to an argument will **not** be reflected back to the caller.
 This can introduce subtle bugs, if not careful.

 ```rust